Myo-Shwe-Sin-Ei/Myo-Shwe-Sin-Ei/README.md

 📊 **Data Analyst** · **Data Science MSc student @ City, University of London** · London

-I turn messy public data into clear, decision-ready insight.
+I turn data into end-to-end automated pipelines for commercial use.
 Business & economics background.
 I care as much about *why the numbers matter* as the methods behind them.

 ### 🔧 Toolkit